 - The site (or someone on the site) diagnoses, prescribes medications, or tells you how to treat your pet's condition or problem based on information you provide online, through email, or over the phone.
 This is wrong for several reasons: it's unethical because it doesn't constitute a valid veterinarian-client-patient relationship; it may be illegal in your state; and the person/site is basing their entire process on the information you provide, which may not be enough information to provide an accurate assessment of your pet's problem.
 The results could be very harmful for your pet.

 Note: there are limited exceptions to this rule.
-For example, the ASPCA Animal Poison Control Center can provide you with recommendations for emergency treatment for animal poisonings, but they may also instruct you to take your pet to your veterinarian for additional evaluation and/or treatment.
+For example, the ASPCA Animal Poison Control Center and the Pet Poison Helpline can provide you with recommendations for emergency treatment for animal poisonings, but they may also instruct you to take your pet to your veterinarian for additional evaluation and/or treatment.